golamt313/evase-cms/site/content/_index.md

   heading: What we offer
   text: "We offer a variety of courses in our catalog such as Computer
     Languages/Computer Sciences, Economics and Market Trading, Hosting online, Online Safety, and Cyber security.
-We additonally provide online classes, exercises, and homework, free sources and articles, and well as a state of the art forums for support and sharing ideas.
+We additionally provide online classes, exercises, and homework, free sources and articles, and well as a state of the art forums for support and sharing ideas.
 Pushing our hungry learners to become either a developer for a big company or a small project, an economist